2012–2013 Egyptian protests

 The 2012–2013 Egyptian protests (sometimes called the Hirak Uprising) were part of the crisis in Egypt including the June 2013 protests, the July 2013 coup d'état, and part of the post-coup unrest.
-They saw varying opposition against three contiguous heads of state; namely, SCAF, Muslim Brotherhood, and the de facto ruling Egyptian Armed Forces.
+They saw varying opposition against three contiguous heads of state; namely, the Supreme Council of the Armed Forces (SCAF), Muslim Brotherhood, and the de facto ruling Egyptian Armed Forces.

 Beginning with the anniversary of the 2011 Egyptian revolution, small-scale protests took place in January demanding the military to step away from power.
 Those protests saw at least 7 protesters killed.
 Increasing violence, however, began in February 2012 with the massacre of Port Said, where 74 people (72 of which being Al-Ahly fans) were killed and hundred were injured by purported fans who were armed with knives, batons and swords, while the sparse security present stood idly.
 The lack of police intervention and alleged political involvement sparked a number of protests.
 Subsequent protests in March saw 1 killed after demands for the return of football matches for El Masry after the riots last month.

 Mass demonstrations in April demanding a transfer of power were attacked by the military.
 In June, riots and violent demonstrations against the delay of the trial of those responsible for the killings of protesters since 2011 took place and demands for the parliament to be dissolved was heard.
 From 16 June-30 July, strikes and major protests against the continued lack of freedom of speech and the apparent power grab by the SCAF.
 Workers protested in major strikes in July against unemployment and the economic situation.
 Protests against the film discriminating Islam took place from 11 to 14 September.
 It was suppressed.
 Doctors and nurses protested in October for weeks demanding better wages.
 Protests against the resignations of members of the armed forces in August were carried out by supporters of the military.

-During Morsi's reign, the demonstrations were organized by Egyptian opposition organizations and individuals, mainly liberals, leftists, secularists and Christians.
+During Morsi's presidency, the demonstrations were organized by Egyptian opposition organizations and individuals, mainly liberals, leftists, secularists and Christians.
 They resulted in violent clashes between pro- and anti-Morsi protesters, with dozens of deaths and hundreds of injuries.
 Demonstrators gathered outside the Heliopolis Palace, which in turn was surrounded by tanks and armored vehicles of the Republican Guard.
 The anti-Morsi protesters in Cairo were estimated at 200,000, while over 100,000 supporters of Morsi gathered in Cairo to show support.